complete-dope/complete-dope.github.io/_posts/2025-02-16-Learning-hosting-and-nginx.md

 `Proxy`
 Something that sits in front of client is called proxy !

+# HTTP and Frontend working
+So the frontend code renders on the user site (everyone knows but how does that happen ?)

+The user requests the site url `https://mysite.com` , the http protocol goes to the hosted server and gets code for frontend site data and then render to the user system.
+In the frontend code we mention in depth what we want , how we want , how to interact with the data ..

+HTTP works on TCP / IP connection flow !

 # Learning Nginx

 Nginx is a reverse proxy , that means is sits in front of the server and then its role is to redirect the traffic ( aka acts as a load balancer ) and hides the IP of the server